microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 5. Once the resources are deployed, go to devportal.microsoft.com or refresh your existing instance.
 From here click on ‘New Dev Box’ and follow the steps for Dev Box creation.

-# Part 10: BONUS: Monitoring your dev box with Azure Monitor
+# BONUS: Monitoring your dev box with Azure Monitor
 1. Look up ‘Dev Centers’ in the Azure Portal
 2. Click on the build devcenter
 3. Click on ‘Monitoring' and select 'Logs' in the side menu.